EcoComplex/NetworkGolfoSanJorge/Red_GSJ.md

 ### Data

-The food web of SJG was built by a systematic search of all available studies on species and diets of marine animals of the area.
+We made a systematic search of all available studies on species and diets of marine animals of the area to build the SJG food web.
 The nodes of the network are the species, but in cases where there was not enough taxonomic information available, these were grouped as trophospecies.

 We included stomach content analysis and direct observations studies.
 When the diet was not reported for SJG, studies conducted at neighbour areas were used.
 In these cases, we included only prey items reported for SJG.
 Meiofauna (organisms < 1 mm) and parasites were not included.
 After consulting more than 300 papers, 139 of them had useful information to build the SJG food web, and the resulting list of species and interactions were revised by experts who work on SJG (Supplementary table S1).